-No other consultation has been undertaken in association with this Report.
+No other consultation has been undertaken in association with Report CJ170-10/18.

 However, consultation will be undertaken with business operators as part of the review of the City's Alfresco Activities Policy and the City's Signs Policy.
 Extensive consultation would also be undertaken as part of the development of any Place Activation Plan for the City of Joondalup.